junyuan-chen/ReadStatTables.jl/docs/src/index.md

 ## Known Limitations

-The functionality of ReadStatTables.jl is constrained by what ReadStat.jl achieves.
+The development of ReadStatTables.jl is not fully complete.
-The main limitations are the following.
+The main limitations are the following:

 - Read support of value labels for SAS files is absent.
-- All missing values are represented by a single value.[^1]
+- All missing values are represented by a single value `missing`.[^1]
-- Write support of the file formats is not implemented.
+- Write support of the file formats has not been implemented.

-[^1]: The statistical software may accept multiple values for representing missing values (e.g., `.a`, `.b`,...,`.z` in Stata).
-These original values are not captured when reading the files.
+[^1]: The statistical software may accept multiple values for representing missing values (e.g., `.a`, `.b`,..., `.z` in Stata).
+These original values can be recognized by the parser but are not integrated into the output at this moment.